ods94065/challenge-six/README.md

 themselves, and look at the Lisp features that offer ways of streamlining and simplifying code expressions.

-## Macros and HTML Generation
+## Macros and Syntax Manipulation

 Many of the benefits I get in terms of reducing code come from use of Lisp's macro facility.
 Macros operate before the code is compiled, and the values that they are passed are Lisp forms, represented as list data.
 This distinguishes them from most macro facilities in programming languages, where the values they are passed are simply strings passed directly from the lexer.
+Macros are effectively used to add new syntactic constructs to Lisp.

+### HTML Generation

 The _HTML generator macros_ from the `yaclml` library make it possible to interleave HTML tags and Lisp code in a way that is quite natural